 For example, if you hold £5,000 of Barclays shares and you concerned that they are due for an imminent sell-off, you can help protect your share portfolio by short selling £5,000 of Barclays CFDs.

-Which CFD markets can I trade on?
+Which instruments can I trade?

-City Index offers a choice of over 5,000 CFD markets, including:
+City Index offers a choice of over 12,000 CFD markets, including:

-- Commodities such as oil, gold and cocoa
+- Commodities including oil, gold and cocoa

 Is CFD trading right for me?